 ED (Erectile dysfunction) is the inability to get and keep an erection firm enough for sex.

-Having erection problem from time to time isn’t needy a cause for concern.
-If erectile dysfunction is an ongoing matter, however, it can cause stress, affect your self-confidence and contribute to relationship problems.
+Having an erection problem from time to time isn’t needy a cause for concern.
+If erectile dysfunction is an ongoing matter, however, it can cause stress, affect your self-confidence, and contribute to relationship problems.
 Problems getting or keeping an erection can also be a signal of underlying health conditions that requires treatment and a danger factor for heart disease.

-If you’re worried about erectile dysfunction, discuss to your doctor — even if you are embarrassed.
+If you’re worried about erectile dysfunction, discuss with your doctor — even if you are embarrassed.
 Sometimes, treating an underlying condition is enough to opposite erectile dysfunction.
 In other cases, medications or other direct treatments might be required.

 Erectile dysfunction symptoms might involve resolute: